The Life of a Mutt

 “Why aren’t you more excited about this?!
 When you find your mate, everything is going to change!
 You’ll be treated like a regular member of the pack.
 You will be allowed to use the mindlink and you can move closer to rest of us.
 They won’t treat you like a second-class citizen anymore!”

 I sighed.
 Alessa always was one to dream big.
-She lived with her head in the clouds, whereas, I was forced to see things a little closer to earth.
+She lived with her head in the clouds, whereas I was forced to see things a little closer to earth.
 I knew the grim reality of my situation.

 “Alessa…I know that you wish all of these things for me.
 It is because you are so sweet and caring.”
-I took a slow breath, hesitating for a moment, before gaining the courage to say out loud what I have always refused to do before.
+I took a slow breath, hesitating for a moment, before gaining the courage to say out loud what I have always refused to say before.
 “If I have a mate…he is going to reject me.
 So, it is probably better that I never find him.”

 “What?!
 Why would you think that?”
 Alessa pressed, looking at me in horror.